iterative/dvc.org/static/docs/get-started/metrics.md

 # Experiment Metrics

-The last stage we would like to add to our pipeline is its the evaluation.
+As a final stage we would like to add an evaluation part to our pipeline.
 Data science is a metric-driven R&D-like process and `dvc metrics` commands along with DVC metric files provide a framework to capture and compare experiments performance.
 It doesn't require installing any databases or instrumenting your